tsmp-falcon-platform/example-bundles-drift/README.md

     - Create the PR and merge
   - **Are the changes unwanted?**
     - Force reload the bundle and revert them

+### Auditing

+The `casc-local-audit` job will create a comprehensive but non-viable version of the bundle.
+This is saved in the audit repository.

+- Navigate to the new controller
+  - Run the `casc-local-audit` job
+  - Make a change to the system message
+  - Run the `casc-local-audit` job again
+  - Examine the commits in the audit repository
+  - Run the `casc-local-audit` job again
+  - Notice that no commit is performed if no changes are detected

+The audit job:

+- can be triggered any time
+- is extremely fast since it does not perform validation

 ### Manage Upgrades